 It is expected that Google will use factors like user click behavior to decide what type of content is more relevant – local content or AMP.

 In conclusion, if AMP is really the future of mobile search depends on how it gets adopted as a standard.
 Not all standards that Google pushes gains popularity.
 For example, Google once pushed the adoption of Authorship Markup that forced publishers to make code changes and required writers to connect to their respective Google+ accounts.
 But, it wasn’t widely accepted and has not become irrelevant.
+In short, Google is helping out content producers and websites by introducing AMP pages, because, let’s face it, not everybody can afford to ditch their websites and business and build an app to make a living, considering how expensive it is to develop one.

 Though AMP has a better chance at transforming into a widely adopted standard because its counterparts are more proprietary, time will tell us the rest of the story!